| 〉 〉 |

 A video is available for help on registering in iROAR — registration training videos. iROAR will notify you immediately whether you have been added to the class.

 Undergraduates' class loads must be approved by their advisors.
 During fall and spring semester registration, students on academic probation are limited to 16 credit hours, and all other undergraduates 19;

-Enrollment in summer is limited to ten credit hours in the Summer I terms, and ten credits in the Summer II terms.
+Enrollment in summer is limited to 19 credit hours.
 Enrollment in additional credit hours must be approved by your academic advisor.

-iROAR will generate an error if you fail to register for corequisite courses at the same time — an example of corequisite courses are lecture-lab combinations.
-You must enter the CRN (course registration number) for both the lecture and the lab at the same time in the worksheet.
+iROAR will generate an error if you fail to register for corequisite courses at the same time-- an example of corequisite courses are lecture-lab combinations.
+To register for co-requisite classes:

 You are not permitted to enroll in courses with overlapping class times.

-When you login, you may receive notification of a hold on your account that requires action on your part.
-Contact the office initiating the hold promptly for resolution.
+Ensure you have no holds on your account by selecting "Prepare for Registration" to display any holds preventing registration.
+Contact the office initiating the hold promptly for resolution—see holds.
 Unresolved holds may block further access to the registration system.

 If you cannot register for a closed course, you may add yourself to the waitlist if a space is available.
-Department use of the waitlist is optional and the wait list is not intended for new freshmen use.
-If a space opens in the class and you are the next student on the wait list, you will receive an email giving you a specified amount of time to register for the course.
-Credit hours on the wait list are included in your maximum credit limit.
-You may not wait list a class if you are enrolled in another section of that class.
+Department use of the waitlist is optional.
+If you waitlist a class, be sure to check your e-mail regularly.
+If you receive notification that a seat has become available, register for the class within 24 hours of the notification.
+If you do not register within 24 hours of notification, you will be removed from the waitlist automatically.
+You may not waitlist a class if you are enrolled in another section of that class.

-After classes begin, if you wish to drop all your courses, you must withdraw from the University.
-Undergraduates should contact
+After classes begin, if you wish to drop all your courses, please read Withdrawing from the University before doing so.